daattali/beautiful-jekyll/Shape_analysis.md

 ### Shape analysis pipeline for fetal brain MRI

-This shape analysis pipeline is specifically tailored to the challenges fetal MRI.
+This shape analysis pipeline is specifically tailored to the specificities of fetal MRI.
 Using diffeomorphic image registration, fetuses are compared to an age-machted template brain.
 Age differences between fetuses are smooth out.
 Using PCA, a mean and variance analysis is performed on the subjects deformations to extract the modes of deformation that best characterize the anatomical variability of the dataset.

 <img src="/assets/img/shape_analysis_pipeline.gif" alt="drawing" width="700"/>